 Carriage Driving Essentials is one among many suppliers that can provide the rest: carriage driving equipment including harness, driving bits, training carts and carriages, safety equipment, books and DVDs on driving, brown driving gloves, men’s driving hats, driving whips, spares kits, driving aprons, carriage lamps & picnic baskets.

 Trail and Carriage Driving Horse Boarding

 One well respected horse boarding facility built for carriage driving and riding is Masconette Farm in East Longmeadow, Massachusetts.
-Masconette Farm welcomes all types and breeds and horses of different riding disciplines.
-It is a full service equine boarding and rehabilitation facility with an on-property all weather, all season stone dust exercise and jogging track for harness and pleasure driving, training and rehabilitation in an idyllic Western New England country setting.
+Masconette Farm welcomes all types of horse breeds and disciplines.
+It is a full size equine boarding and rehabilitation facility with an on-property all weather stone dust exercise and jogging track for harness and pleasure driving, training and rehabilitation in an idyllic country setting.

 *** An Excerpt of Massachusetts Regulations as of June, 17, 2005 ***

 TITLE 520: DEPARTMENT OF PUBLIC SAFETY